MethodAtlas

 What you need is a picture.
 You want to see what happened to the stock price in the weeks before the announcement (to check whether something was already going on) and in the weeks after (to see the actual effect and how it evolves).
 Did the stock jump immediately?
 Did it drift?
 Did the effect fade or grow?

-That time-profile picture is an event study.
+That time-profile picture is an .

 An event study is a regression framework that estimates separate treatment effects for each time period relative to the event.
 Instead of getting one number ("the treatment effect is 3.2 percentage points"), you get a time profile: the effect at the moment of treatment, one period after, two periods after, and so on — plus coefficients for the periods before treatment that serve as a diagnostic check.

 The core idea is elegantly simple.
-You define event time as the number of periods relative to when the treatment happens.
+You define as the number of periods relative to when the treatment happens.
 If a state adopts a policy in 2010, then for that state, event time -2 is 2008, event time 0 is 2010, and event time +3 is 2013.
 You then estimate a coefficient for each event-time indicator.

 In finance, event studies have been used since at least Fama et al. (1969).